aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags-preview.md

 ### CloudVision Topology Tags for Campus deployments

 `arista.avd.eos_designs` can generate CloudVision Tags that assist CloudVision with rendering the Campus Topologies.
-This specific usecase is required to support Hybrid workflow of managing Campus fabrics with both AVD and CloudVision Studious where:
+This specific use case is required to support Hybrid workflow of managing Campus fabrics with both AVD and CloudVision Studious where:

 - AVD is leveraged to build the fabric, deploy network services and infrastructure-related endpoints (firewalls, routers, access points, etc)
 - Access Interface Configuration Studio (including it's Quick Actions sub-feature) is leveraged for day 2 operations to configure port profiles and ports using CloudVision UI.